Family: McPherson man dies waiting for ICU bed

 Currently in Sedgwick County, there are 56 COVID patients in the ICU.
 That’s 56 beds that typically would be open.

-“People need to understand this is a real present danger for families,” Homer said of Van Pelt’s situation.
+“People need to understand this is a real present danger for families,” Hamer said of Van Pelt’s situation.
 “Car accidents happen, heart attacks happen, trauma happens, and there may not be care for you in the hospital if we can’t get this under control..”

 Copyright 2021 KWCH.
 All rights reserved.